-• The RM/COBOL runtime support for resolving leading or subsequent names in a pathname is not provided by the XML Toolkit when the xmlif library locates files.
-That is, the XML Toolkit does not honor the

-RESOLVE-LEADING-NAME or RESOLVE-SUBSEQUENT-NAMES keywords of the RUN-FILES-ATTR configuration record.
+- The RM/COBOL runtime support for resolving leading or subsequent names in a path name is not provided by the XML Toolkit when the xmlif library locates files.
+That is, the XML Toolkit does not honor the RESOLVE-LEADING-NAME or RESOLVE-SUBSEQUENT-NAMES keywords of the RUN-FILES-ATTR configuration record. - The RUNPATH environment variable is searched to locate the XML model files, as necessary.
+XML model files, such as template files (.xtl) and internal style sheet files (.xsl), are produced when the cobtoxml utility processes the symbol table of a previously compiled RM/COBOL object file.
+For more information on model files, see Model Files (on page 32) and Referencing XML Model Files (on page 69).

-• The RUNPATH environment variable is searched to locate model files and style sheet files, as necessary.
+The RUNPATH environment variable is also searched to locate input XML data document files and all other (external) style sheet files.

-File Management Conventions
+File Naming Conventions

 File extensions are either used "as is" or forced to be a predetermined value.
-The conventions governing particular filename extensions when using the XML Toolkit are described in the sections that follow.
+The conventions governing particular filename extensions when using the XML Toolkit are described in the topics that follow.